fiatdao/fiat-ui/README.md

 > NOTE: i haven't gotten this working, got out of memory error with ganache. try the above first

 1. After setting up your `.env.local` file & installing dependencies, run the frontend with `yarn dev`

-1. Disable Sentry by replacing the last line of `next.config.js` with
-    ```js
-    module.exports = moduleExports
-    ```
-    (if you don't do this you'll get CORS errors when querying your local subgraph)

 1. Next, clone the `fiat-subgraph` repository
     ```sh